rkassila/Medical_AImaging/README.md

 # Medical AIMaging

-_A specialized deep learning solution designed for the detection of diseases in Magnetic Resonance (MR) and Computed Tomography (CT) images, utilizing Convolutional Neural Networks (CNN)._
+_A deep learning solution designed for the detection of diseases in Magnetic Resonance (MR) and Computed Tomography (CT) images, utilizing Convolutional Neural Networks (CNN)._

 ## Project Overview